 The technium spends only one quarter of its energy on human comfort, food, and travel needs; the rest of the energy is made by technology for technology.

-The Sovereign Individual by James Dale Davidson [link] the most important causes of change are...in the hidden factors that alter the boundaries where power is exercised.
+There is no limit to the most complex things we will make.
+We'll dazzle ourselves with new complexity in many directions.
+There is no going back. [..]
+To keep up with this complexification, our language, tax codes, government bureaucracies, news media, and daily lives will all become more complex as well.
+The long arc of complexity began before evolution, worked through the four billion years of life, and now continues through the technium There were many terrible things in my life, but most of them never happened. - Montaigne The Sovereign Individual by James Dale Davidson [link] The most important causes of change are...in the hidden factors that alter the boundaries where power is exercised.
 Most democracies run chronic deficits.
 This is a fiscal policy characteristic of control by employees.
 Governments seem notably resistant to reducing the costs of their operations.
 Governments have never established stable monopolies of coercion over the open sea...This is a matter of the utmost importance in understanding how the organization of violence and protection will evolve as the economy migrates into cyberspace, which has no physical existence at all.
 The average psychotherapist probably gives the patient less good moral advice on how to lead his life than the average Jew would have received from his teacher in the period of Moses.
 The morality of the Information Age applauds efficiency, and recognizes the advantage of resources being dedicated to their highest-value uses.
 In other words, the morality of the Information Age will be the morality of the market.
 Every human on earth could be packed into Texas, with each family living in its own detached house with a yard, and still have some of Texas left over.

-What the Buddha Taught by Walpola Rahula [link] What we call a 'being', or an 'individual', is only a convenient name or a label given to the combination of [the Five Aggregates].
+Press On: Nothing in the world can take the place of persistence.
+Talent will not; nothing is more common than unsuccessful men with talent.
+Genius will not; unrewarded genius is almost a proverb.
+Education will not; the world is full of educated derelicts.
+Persistence and determination alone are omnipotent - Calvin Coolidge What the Buddha Taught by Walpola Rahula [link] What we call a 'being', or an 'individual', is only a convenient name or a label given to the combination of [the Five Aggregates].
 They are all impermanent, all constantly changing.
 'Whatever is impermanent is dukkha' According to Buddhism for a man to be perfect there are two qualities that he should develop equally: compassion on one side, and wisdom on the other.
-The moment you think 'I am doing this', you become self-conscious, and then you do not live in the action, but you live in the idea 'I am' It may be agreeable for certain people to live a retired life in a quiet place away from noise and disturbance.
-But it is certainly more praiseworthy and courageous to practise Buddhism living among your fellow beings, helping them and being of service to them.
 'Ever mindful he breathes in, and ever mindful he breathes out.
 Breathing in a long breath, he knows "I am breathing in a long breath"; breathing out a long breath, he knows "I am breathing out a long breath"; breathing in a short breath, he knows "I am breathing in a short breath"; breathing out a short breath, he knows "I am breathing out a short breath".
-He whose senses are mastered like horses well under the charioteer's control, he who is purged of pride, free from passions, such a steadfast one even the gods envy.
+He whose senses are mastered like horses well under the charioteer's control, he who is purged of pride, free from passions, such a steadfast one even the gods envy. .....